16 Jun, 2020

-Reserve Bank of India will link the base rate with the Marginal Cost of Funds based Lending Rates (MCLR).
+Reserve Bank of India will link the base rate with the Marginal Cost of Funds based on Lending Rates (MCLR).
 RBI decided to shift from base rate to MCLR because the rates based on marginal cost of funds are more sensitive to changes in the policy rates.

-The Union Cabinet approved the proposal for ratification of Minamata Convention on Mercury in 2018.
+The Union Cabinet approved the proposal for ratification of the Minamata Convention on Mercury in 2018.
 The Convention protects the most vulnerable from the harmful effects of mercury and also protects the developmental space of developing countries.
-The objective of the convention’s implementation to protect human health and environment from the anthropogenic emissions and releases of mercury and mercury compounds.
+The objective of the convention’s implementation is to protect human health and the environment from anthropogenic emissions and releases of mercury and mercury compounds.
 The Convention is named after the Japanese city Minamata, as the city went through a devastating incident of mercury poisoning.

-The island inspired Charles Darwin’s Theory of evolution and was his field of study.
+The island-inspired Charles Darwin’s Theory of evolution and was his field of study.
 The Islands and their surrounding waters form the Galapagos Province of Ecuador, the Galapagos National Park, and the Galapagos Marine Reserve.
 UNESCO recognised the islands as a World Heritage Site and as a biosphere reserve.

 ‘Prime Minister’s Research Fellows (PMRF)’ scheme aims to improve the quality of research by attracting the best talents across the country.
 Under this scheme, the best students who have completed or are in the final year of B.Tech or integrated M.Tech or M.Sc in science and technology streams in the IISc/IITs/NITs/IISERs/IIITs will be offered direct admission in the PhD programme in the IITs/IISc.

 The fellowship scheme will be implemented for a period of seven years from 2018-19.
-A maximum of 3,000 fellows will be selected over first three-year period, beginning 2018-19.
-The students who get shorlisted through the selection process would be offered a fellowship of Rs.
+A maximum of 3,000 fellows will be selected over the first three-year period, beginning 2018-19.
+The students who get shortlisted through the selection process would be offered a fellowship of Rs.
 70,000 per month for the first two years, Rs.
 75,000 per month for the third year and Rs.
 80,000 per month in the fourth and fifth years.
 Apart from this, a research grant of Rs.2.00 lakh will be provided to each of the fellows for a period of 5 years to cover their foreign travel expenses for presenting research papers in international conferences and seminars.

-It will help in tapping the talent pool of the country for carrying out research indigenously in cutting edge science and technology domains.
+It will help in tapping the talent pool of the country for carrying out research indigenously in cutting-edge science and technology domains.

 It is considered to be the keystone species of an ecosystem and is entirely protected from harvest in the U.S. It is usually found in tropical and subtropical waters of the Atlantic Ocean.
 It is regionally abundant near Vishakapatnam in the Bay of Bengal region.
 It is found from inshore to about 100 m in reef, mangrove, seagrass, and estuarine habitats.

-Ministry of Ayush has also appealed to the people to join the world for the Yoga performance on the occasion of 6th International Day of Yoga on 21st June at 7:00 AM from their homes.
-It said, people should prepare for the Yoga performance according to Common Yoga Protocol (CYP).
+Ministry of Ayush has also appealed to the people to join the world for the Yoga performance on the occasion of the 6th International Day of Yoga on 21st June at 7:00 AM from their homes.
+It said people should prepare for the Yoga performance according to Common Yoga Protocol (CYP).